Ussurisky Nature Reserve: Soil

+gleyic brown forest - 2%, typical stratified alluvial - 7%.

+Soil's development in reserve is pressured by anthropogenic factors like agriculture, mining, or construction.

-Climate and Ecoregion
+Climate and ecoregion

 Ussurisky is located in the Ussuri broadleaf and mixed forests ecoregion, a region in the middle Amur River basin, in the Russian Far East, on the west slope of the Sikhote-Alin Mountains.

 The climate of Ussurisky is Humid continental climate, warm summer subtype (Köppen climate classification (Dwb)).
 The average temperature in January (the coldest month) is -17,9 C degrees, and +19.7 C degrees in August (the warmest month).

 Flora and fauna

 Because the reserve has been built up over time since its creation in 1932, some of the sectors have had long term protection, while others have experience commercial logging.
 This allows scientists to track the differing recovery processes of the forest ecosystems.
 The core, oldest protected area is about 16,000 hectares, about one-third of the territory.
 The main tree species are cedar-broadleaf species such as Manchurian ash and Japanese elm in the lowlands, Korean pine and broadleaf forests in the middle elevations.

 The animal life of the reserve is notable for being almost entirely upland forest, unlike the other southern Sikhote-Alin reserves, such as Lazovsky Nature Reserve to the east, which are close to the coast and have animals of slow moving river valleys and meadows.
 There are no elk, ermine or wolverine, for example.
 Characteristic mammals are mice, voles, musk deer, and in general residents of the Manchurian animal communities.
 The reserve operates a rehabilitation center for orphaned bear cubs, teaching them to live in the wild.

 There are also a few Siberian tigers in the area.
 The reserve, along with Sikhote-Alin Nature Reserve, is featured in the natural film Operation Snow Tiger by the BBC, first aired in 2013.